 Step 3: From the left side pane of the Registry Editor window, select the following registry key:-

-Step 4: Double-click on the String labelled “ProgramFilesDir (x86)” to the right of the CurrentVersion key and change the default value of “C:Program Files” to your new disc path (address).
+Step 4: Double-click on the String labeled “ProgramFilesDir (x86)” to the right of the CurrentVersion key and change the default value of “C:\Program Files” to your new disc path (address).

-Step 6: Next, alter the default value of the String labelled “ProgramFilesDir” from “C:Program Files” to your new drive path by double clicking on the string (address).
+Step 6: Next, alter the default value of the String labeled “ProgramFilesDir” from “C:\Program Files” to your new drive path by double-clicking on the string (address).